List of Saskatchewan municipal roads (700–799): SK 774

 Highway 774 runs from Highway 17 about 6 km north of Lloydminster at the Alberta border east to Highway 684 within the RM of Britannia No. 502.
 It is about 31 km long.

 SK 776

 Highway 776 runs from Highway 41 near Ethelton to Highway 23 near Bjorkdale.
 The highway intersects Highways 35 and 681.
 It passes near Flett Springs, Lipsett, Clemens, South Star, Sylvania, and Bensham.
 It is about 99 km long.

 SK 777

-Highway 777 runs from Highway 41 at Alvena to Highway 6 near Naicam.
+Highway 777 runs from Highway 41 at Alvena to the intersection between the CanAm Highway (Highway 6) and Highway 349 in Naicam.
 The highway passes through the communities of Cudworth, Middle Lake, and Lake Lenore and provides access to Lucien Lake Regional Park.
 It intersects Highways 2, 20, and 368.
 The highway is about 119 km long.

 SK 778

 Highway 778 runs from Highway 20 at Crystal Springs to Highway 6 near Lenvale.
 The highway passes through Kinistino and provides access to Struthers Lake Regional Park.
 It is about 62 km long.